ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 You can have a template:

+* specific to a class identifier and placed in `templates/themes/<theme>/activity_log/ui/<identifier>.html.twig`
 * specific to an action on an identifier and placed in `templates/themes/<theme>/activity_log/ui/<identifier>/<action>.html.twig`
-* specific to an identifier and placed in `templates/themes/<theme>/activity_log/ui/<identifier>.html.twig`

-Template existence is tested in this order.
+Template existence is tested in reverse order: If there is no action specific template, the identifier's default is used.
 For the same identifier, you could have specific templates for few actions, and a default one for the remaining actions.

-Your template can extend `@ibexadesign/activity_log/ui/default.html.twig` and only redefine the `activity_log_description_widget` block for your objects.
-This default template is itself used if no template is found for the identifier and the action, or the identifier alone.
-The built-in default template has an empty `activity_log_description_widget` block and display nothing for unknown objects.
+A default template is used if no template is found for the identifier.
+The built-in default template `@ibexadesign/activity_log/ui/default.html.twig` has an empty `activity_log_description_widget` block and display nothing for unknown objects.
+Your template can extend `@ibexadesign/activity_log/ui/default.html.twig`, and only redefine the `activity_log_description_widget` block for your objects.

 First, follows an example of a default template overriding the one from the bundle.
 It can be used at development time as a fallback for classes not yet mapped.